Originally published: Jan 18, 2012

 Right now, our research shows that, despite these constraints, it's easier to produce great designs using a collaborative approach to attain shared understanding.
 If you really want to produce great designs, structuring your teams to work in this fashion, paying close attention to what everyone understands, is the best way to get there.

 A collaborative shared understanding is a key component of successful Agile projects.
-Fortunately, our next virtual seminar with Dan Brown covers shared understanding and how you and your team interpret and respond to everyday design challenges.
-Join us on May 15, 2014 for our next virtual seminar, Make Collaboration Happen, Even with Stubborn People.
+Fortunately, Dan’s virtual seminar covers shared understanding and how you and your team interpret and respond to everyday design challenges.
+Check out Make Collaboration Happen, Even with Stubborn People.

 Which approach (contractual or collaborative) do you feel would be most effective in helping your team to attain shared understanding?
 Leave us a note at the UIE Brain Sparks blog.